khilang/khi/README.md

 # Khi

+a data language: a source code for data.

-- is a textual data format.
+- defines a textual data format.
-- has native support for the universal data structures found in modern programming languages and data formats like JSON, YAML, XML, CSV and LaTeX:
+- has native support (both syntactic and semantic) for the universal data structures found in modern programming languages and formats:
+  - text, markup
+  - dictionaries, structs
-  - text and markup.
+  - lists
-  - dictionaries.
+  - tuples
-  - tables, lists, tuples, matrices.
+  - tables, matrices
+  - enums (like structure varieties), commands (like LaTeX commands)
-  - named hierarchies (like XML tags/elements).
+  - named trees and hierarchies (like XML tags/elements)
-  - functions, commands (like LaTeX commands).
-- can be used for configuration, markup, storage and serialization.
+- focuses on data representation, markup and configuration, but could be used for storage and serialization.
 - is intuitive to read, write and edit.
 - is aesthetic and convenient for handcoding.
 - is simple; There are no complex rules.
-- is concise and has a balanced amount of syntax noise.
+- has a balanced amount of verbosity and syntax noise.

 ## Links